-Tighten all SMA connections to 5 in-lb max (56 N-cm max)
+Tighten all SMA connections to 3 in-lb min to 5 in-lb max (56 N-cm max)

-RF Out This port outputs the tunable RF signal of the source.
-The connector is SMA female.
-The nominal output impedance is 50 Ω and is DC coupled.
-Sensor In This port is an input to the power sensor.
-The connector is SMA female.
+RF out This port outputs the tunable RF signal of the source.
+The connector is K/2.92 mm female.
 The nominal output impedance is 50 Ω and is AC coupled.

-Ref Out This port outputs the internal 10 MHz or 100 MHz reference clock.
+ref out This port outputs the internal 10 MHz or 100 MHz reference clock.
 The connector is SMA female.
-This port is AC-coupled with a nominal output impedance of 50 Ω .
-Ref In This port accepts an external 10 MHz reference signal, allowing an external source to synchronize to the internal reference clock.
+This port is AC-coupled with a nominal output impedance of 50 Ω . ref in This port accepts an external 10 MHz reference signal, allowing an external source to synchronize the internal reference clock.
 The connector is SMA female.
 This port is AC-coupled with a nominal input impedance of 50 Ω .